Princeton and Early Decision

 And Princeton has been forthright about its motives.
 In the past, Princeton President Shirley M. Tilghman has expressed that Early Decision disadvantaged students who were not aware of its advantages, highlighted by the significantly higher admission rate in Early Decision as compared to Regular Decision.
 In a recent letter posted on News@Princeton, President Tilghman stated, “We agree that early admission ‘advantages the advantaged.’
 Although we have worked hard in recent years to increase the diversity of our early decision applicants, we have concluded that adopting a single admission process is necessary to ensure equity for all applicants.
 We believe that elimination of early admission programs can reduce some of the frenzy, complexity and inequity in a process that even under the best of circumstances is inevitably stressful for students and their families.”

-Time will tell whether or not Princeton officials will reinstate some form of early admissions.
-The application process for the fall of 2008 (the Class of 2012) should be very interesting to watch.
-It’s our guess that in a year or maybe two, Princeton will have an Early Action option.
-If they truly don’t want to “advantage the advantaged,” they will not revert back to Early Decision, but Early Action makes sense both for Princeton and for its applicant pool.
+Only time will tell whether or not Princeton officials will reinstate some form of Early admissions.
+In the meantime, the application process for the fall of 2008 (for the Class of 2012) should be very interesting to see play out.
+It’s our guess that in a year or maybe two, Princeton will offer an Early Action option.
+After all, if Princeton truly doesn’t want to “advantage the advantaged,” they will not revert back to Early Decision, but Early Action makes sense both for Princeton and for its applicant pool.
 While Princeton may be eliminating Early Decision in the spirit of equity, our nation’s elite colleges, including Princeton, are also businesses.
 And when Princeton’s competitors secure great students in the Early round and Princeton only offers Regular Decision, Princeton will find itself at a competitive disadvantage.
 It’s why we believe Early Action is in the cards for Princeton.
 It’s a compromise between their goal to create a more equitable system and their goal to attract the most competitive applicants to the university.